kubernetes/committee-security-response/cna-handbook.md

     * Problem type: Select a problem type from https://cwe.mitre.org/data/definitions/699.html if applicable
     * References: Link to the Kubernetes github issue(s) (with type CONFIRM) and mailing list announcement (with type MLIST)
     * Source: Link to the Kubernetes github issue(s) and indicate if it was discovered internally or externally
-    * Workaround: indicate workaround steps, if applicable
+    * Work around: indicate workaround steps, if applicable

 1. Once the cvelist json file is generated, request a review from a CNA-approved SRC member.
 1. Once the json file is reviewed, a CNA approved member should run the following to push the update